 WHAT BENEFITS ARE AVAILABLE?
 LABOR LAW 240 AND OTHER WORK INJURY BENEFITS

 Workers’ compensation includes a number of benefits, including:

 - Cash benefits: You can receive two-thirds of your gross pay per week.
 The maximum weekly payment depends on the date of the accident.

 - Medical benefits: including all necessary doctor visits, hospital care, diagnostic testing, surgery, and prescription medications, without cost or co-pay to you.
 You also have the ability to choose your own doctor.

-- Death benefits for the surviving spouse and/or minor children of a worker who died because of a work related accident or illness.
+- Death benefits for the surviving spouse and/or minor children of a worker who died because of a work-related accident or illness.

 WHY HIRE A WORKERS’ COMPENSATION ATTORNEY?

 Workers’ compensation is a complicated and rapidly changing field of law.
 The system was overhauled dramatically in 2007 and the smoke hasn’t yet cleared from those changes.
-In order to ensure that you obtain all the benefits and compensation your are entitled to receive, it is important to speak to an attorney who understands the law and is willing to fight for you.
+In order to ensure that you obtain all the benefits and compensation you are entitled to receive, it is important to speak to an attorney who understands the law and is willing to fight for you.

 Call For a Free Consultation

-To arrange a free consultation with the law office of Cass & Peters, call toll free: 212-349-3420 or e-mail us today.
+To arrange a free consultation with the law office of Cass & Peters, call toll-free: 212-349-3420 or e-mail us today.
 From offices in Manhattan, our workers’ compensation lawyers represent clients from New York City and throughout the tri-state area.